Using Interface Classification

 - Destination Connectivity Type = Transit

-As shown above, we now have a list of destination countries that are ranked by transit connectivity.
-This tells us where the greatest potential lies for saving money by shifting from transit to peering.
+As shown above, we now have a list of destination countries ranked by transit connectivity (at the edge of your network).
+This tells us where the greatest potential is for saving money by shifting from transit to peering.
 Let’s focus on Germany (DE) for our next step.

-After applying the changes we have an ordered list of the top ASNs, in Germany, that are currently reached via transit, a.k.a. a list of the traffic destinations with which it would be most beneficial for us to peer.
+After applying the changes, we have an ordered list of Germany’s top ASNs that are currently reached via transit, a.k.a. a list of the traffic destinations with which it would be most beneficial for us to peer.
 This is valuable business intelligence that it would be far more difficult to obtain without interface classification dimensions.

 Adding Ultimate Exit